Hollywood stars among dozens charged over college entrance scam - Journal du Cameroun

 Coaches, including the women’s soccer coach at Yale University and the sailing coach at Stanford University, took between $200,000 and $400,000 to accept the students onto their teams.

-“Some simply never showed up,” he said.
+“Some simply never showed up” to play, Lelling said of the students.
 “Some pretended an injury and some played and then quit,” he said.

 None of the students were charged and most remain at the universities, he said.